-Unit Topic 1 Introduction: The Nature of Science The Nature of Science: History and Philosophy of Scientific thought; Scientific Method.
-Intro to lab safety online module.
-Distribution of Research topic list 2 Literature Review and Literature Search Conducting literature searches using the library, use of on-line resources to conduct literature searches, reliability of journals and magazines as sources of scientific information, and peer review of experimental results; discussion of reputation of various sources of information.
-Accuracy and relevance of information will also be addressed. -Mini-paper assignment (critiquing a scientific study) 3 The Scientific Method Scientific Methodology: assumptions and publishing scientific findings. limitations; guidelines and ethical and legal issues of research.
-Responsible conduct of research 4 Biological Research Ways of conducting research: case studies, blind/double-blind studies, in vitro vs. in vivo studies, epidemiology.
-Animal models of disease will be reviewed.
-Advantages, disadvantages and limitations of instrumentation and techniques often utilized in science will be discussed.
-ELSI Students will debate ethical, legal and social issues in various research areas.
-Students will be assigned a paper or article, which must be critiqued, based on relevance to the field, experimental design including research methodologies utilized.
-5 Introduction to Molecular Bio 6 Trip DNA Learning Center 7 Biostatistics Purpose & role of statistical analysis in biological research will be discussed; common statistical tools will be presented Research proposal topics assigned 8 Computers Use of the computer as a tool for data collection and presentation: word processing; graphing; spreadsheets; power point.
+Unit Topic 1 Introduction: The Nature of Science The Nature of Science: History and Philosophy of Scientific thought; Scientific Method. -Intro to lab safety online module. -Distribution of Research topics list -Claim Evidence Reasoning strategy for supporting writing 2 Literature Review and Literature Search Conducting literature searches using the library, use of on-line resources to conduct literature searches, reliability of journals and magazines as sources of scientific information, and peer review of experimental results; discussion of reputation of various sources of information.
+Accuracy and relevance of information will also be addressed. -Visit from Mr. Angell, our school Librarian -Mini-paper assignment (critiquing a scientific study) -How to use APA citation (you will learn the magic of noodle tools) 3 The Scientific Method Scientific Methodology: assumptions and publishing scientific findings. limitations; guidelines and ethical and legal issues of research. -Responsible conduct of research -Research proposal topics assigned 4 Biological Research Ways of conducting research: case studies, blind/double-blind studies, in vitro vs. in vivo studies, epidemiology. -Animal models of disease will be reviewed. -Advantages, disadvantages and limitations of instrumentation and techniques often utilized in science will be discussed.
+ELSI -Students will debate ethical, legal and social issues in various research areas. -Students will be assigned a paper, article, or topic which must be critiqued, based on relevance to the 5 field, experimental design including research methodologies utilized.
+Introduction to Molecular Bio 5 Molecular biologists examine plant, animal or human genetics and the variation and relationships between them.
+Molecular biologists can work with DNA and RNA from humans, plants, animals and other organisms while using their knowledge of chemistry, physiology, genetics, physics and biology in their work -Students will look at DNA and its role in biological traits and processes 6 Biostatistics Ŭ Purpose & role of statistical analysis in biological research will be discussed; common statistical tools will be presented 7 Computers Use of the computer as a tool for data collection and presentation: word processing; graphing; spreadsheets; power point.
 The Internet and World Wide Web as scientific information sources.
-Students will be provided with topics to investigate and compare using both on-line and library resources.
-Research paper distributed to read for critique in class.
-9 Experimental Design Various techniques and approaches utilized in biological research will be examined and discussed.
+Students will be provided with topics to investigate and compare using both on-line and library resources. -Research paper distributed to read for critique in class (peer review).
+8 Experimental Design Various techniques and approaches utilized in biological research will be examined and discussed.
 Experimental design and methodologies will be critiqued, including their limitations.
-10 Virtual Field Trip Museum of Natural History 11 PowerPoint Presentations and Critique of Scientific Papers Presentation of research proposals and experimental methodology - critique papers.
+9 PowerPoint Presentations and Critique of Scientific Papers Presentation of research proposals and experimental methodology - critique papers.
+Rogu ired Field Trips Learning Center or Genovesi Environmental Study Center (TBD) ican Museum of Natural History (Virtual Tour- TBD) 1 110

-Required Field Trips

-DNA Learning Center 10/16

-American Museum of Natural History (Virtual Tour)